Home Log Cabins to Rent

 A mobile phone transmission mast is situated in the neighbouring field, whilst it is visible outside from the chalet and terrace areas you cannot see it.
 4G is however excellent!

 Located in Folkestone, this chalet is in a rural area and by the sea.
-The area's natural beauty can be seen at East Cliff And Warren Country Park and Kent Downs, while Kent Battle of Britain Museum and Quarterhouse are cultural highlights.
+Kent Battle of Britain Museum and Quarterhouse are cultural highlights, and some of the area's landmarks include Dover Western Heights and Drop Redoubt.
 Looking to enjoy an event or a game while in town?
 See what's happening at BuildKent Stadium or Crabble Stadium.

 Chiddingstone House 10